-Nurses at all levels need leadership skills to help team members function better, which ultimately improves patient care.
-To be successful in your nursing career, you need to be able to demonstrate leadership qualities such as effective communication, motivation, accountability, delegation and constructive feedback.
+Nurses at all levels need leadership skills to help team members function better, improving patient care.
+To succeed in your nursing career, you must demonstrate leadership qualities such as effective communication, motivation, accountability, delegation, and constructive feedback.

 1. Effective Communication

 Leaders clearly and succinctly articulate their expectations and seek clarification.
-Perhaps nowhere is it more important to communicate effectively than in healthcare — the lives of patients depend on it!
+Perhaps nowhere is it more important to communicate effectively than in healthcare — patients’ lives depend on it!

 2. Motivation

-Leaders celebrate successes, cultivate a positive work environment and inspire their team to be their best.
+Leaders celebrate successes, cultivate a positive work environment, and inspire their team to be their best.
 Nursing is stressful — turnover, burnout, and bullying are just a few of the symptoms — so make sure you support and encourage each colleague.
-Vow to not criticize, complain or gossip.
-Look for ways to appreciate someone else or give them a compliment.
+Vow not to criticize, complain, or gossip.
+Look for ways to appreciate someone else or compliment them.

 3. Accountability